How to Make a Tie Blanket (Patchwork Style)

 How to Make a Tie Blanket (Patchwork Style) Instructions:

-Step 1 – Cut Out the Tie blanket Squares
+Step 1 – Cut the Squares for Your Patchwork Tie Blanket

 Print up and assemble the template.
 Make sure to cut out the black lines to make it easy to cut in-between the fleece fringe.